ncasaux/camel-plantuml/README.md

 This tool is intended to be a software documentation tool, it is not intended to be a monitoring tool with real-time metrics or statistics.

 ## How it works
-This tool needs to have a running Camel context instance, deployed with this tool as a dependency.
+This tool needs to have access to a running Camel context instance.
 It uses the Camel JMX MBeans (which are enabled by default in Camel), and particularly the ones related to routes and processors.

 Following processors are handled: